fido-web-pay/fido-web-pay.github.io/mobilepaymentapps.md

 However, in the on-line world things are more complicated because merchants are facing a multitude of payment options that also build on quite different platforms.
-Although mobile banking and "wallet" applications are very popular in some countries, _these systems are still only working on a national level_.
-While Apple & Google Pay are not limited to national borders they 1) are not interoperable 2) only support card networks.
+Although mobile banking and "wallet" applications are very popular in some countries, _these systems tend to be quite regional_.
+While Apple & Google Pay are not constrained by national borders they 1) are not interoperable 2) only support card networks.
 ## FIDO to rescue?
 Banks are understandably highly reluctant taking on yet another system that "does the same thing".